nikku1234/beautiful-jekyll/_posts/2020-06-13-Gui-for-Python-Package-Installation.md

 ---
 # Predict the number

-We have all be there.For python based GUI for installing different packages, avoiding all the hassle going to the terminal and typing 'pip install' or 'sudo apt get'
+We have all be there, where we need to configure our workstation by going through endless pip install statements.For python based GUI for installing different packages, avoiding all the hassle going to the terminal and typing 'pip install' or 'sudo apt get'

 ## [Click on the link to view the page](https://github.com/nikku1234/predict-numbers/)